 Hey there!
-I'm Ian, a sophomore from Milan, Italy.
+I'm Ian, a senior from Milan, Italy.
 For those who are curious, my parents are ex-pat Americans and I was born and raised in Europe (never lived in the US until now).
 I'm a Materials Science & Engineering major.
-I'm also considering a minor in entrepreneurship and management because I may go into the business of science, or a minor in computer science.
+I' have a minor in computer science and am going to work in management consulting when I graduate.
 I graduated from the International Baccalaureate program before coming to JHU.

 I chose Hopkins because it one of the best schools in the world and also has features of both a large and a small school.
 It is a small school in the sense that you can get to know your professors (my organic chemistry teacher knows my name even though it's a lecture of about 300 students) and get personal attention, but a big school in the sense that there is so much going on and there are so many interesting people to meet.
 I also chose it because of the strength of the science programs here (a student can get involved in research in their freshman year) and the friendliness of the students in general.

 Lastly, there is no core curriculum so I can take classes in areas I like outside of science.
-In fact, I'm loving my contemporary international politics class as much as (if not more than) my science classes.
+In fact, I loved my contemporary international politics class as much as (if not more than) my science classes.

 More on how I wound up at JHU from Italy can be found here